Persemalra Southeast Maluku

 Persatuan Sepakbola Maluku Tenggara, simply known as a Persemalra, is an Indonesian football club based in Langgur, Southeast Maluku Regency, Maluku.
 They currently compete in the Liga 4 and play their home matches at the Maren Stadium with a capacity of 6,500 seats.

 History

-Persemalra was founded on 14 June 1982, where previously this club was known as Persemalra Tual, until finally the separation of Tual from Southeast Maluku, this club moved to Langgur.
+Persemalra was founded on 14 June 1982, where previously this club was known as Persemalra Tual.
+When Tual separated from Southeast Maluku, this club moved to Langgur.
 The owner of Persemalra Southeast Maluku is the Government of Southeast Maluku Regency.

-The club started its best years, especially in the 2010s.
-Which is one of the best representatives from Maluku, apart from the PSA Ambon which finally faded in the 1980s.
-Persemalra penetrated the Divisi Utama in those seasons.
+The club scored well in the 2010s.
+Persemalra beat the Divisi Utama in those seasons.